AlessioCugliari/SO-Project/README.md

 •  How to run.

 Use the make command to compile the server and client.
-If you want to run it locally launch first the server by typing ./server and then the client ./client.
+If you want to run it locally launch first the server by typing ./server and then the client ./client server_ip.
 Be sure that the ip and port are correct.
 If you want to connect to an already active server launch only the client